 Running a quick example

-This page shows how to get RAITAP running quickly, with a simple pre-defined example.
-If you want to see how to fully configure your own assessment, skip to the Creating & running your own configuration page.
+This page explains how to install RAITAP itself and how to get it running quickly, with a simple demo example.
+If you want to see how to fully configure your own assessment, skip to the Using RAITAP in your project and Creating & running your own configuration pages.

 Note